 This article can help you determine if this panic is warranted.

-, you must lower yourself to the ground in a crisscross without supporting yourself with your arm, hand, , or knee.
+In this simple test, you must lower yourself to the ground in a crisscross sitting position without supporting yourself with your arm, hand, side of the leg, or knee.

 You get 5 points for sitting and 5 for standing back up.
 Therefore, if you can sit and rise without assistance, you get 10 points.
-Every time you use forbidden to support yourself, one point is .
+Every time you use forbidden body parts to support yourself, one point is subtracted.

-Dr. research team in tested 2,002 adults between the ages of 51 and 80 and followed them until they either passed away or the study ended (October 2011), which was about 6.3 years. and his
+Dr. Claudio Gil Araújo and his research team in Brazil tested 2,002 adults between the ages of 51 and 80 and followed them until they either passed away or the study ended (October 2011), which was about 6.3 years.

-During this time, 159 participants passed away - only 2 had a of 10 on the test.
-The participants with the lowest , 0 to 3 points, were 5 to 6 times more likely to die than those with an between 8 to 10 points.
+During this time, 159 participants passed away - only 2 had a final score of 10 on the test.
+The participants with the lowest SRT score, 0 to 3 points, were 5 to 6 times more likely to die than those with an SRT score between 8 to 10 points.

-We know that aerobic and is related to .
-However, this also indicates that there are other factors involved in , including:
+We know that aerobic and musculoskeletal fitness is related to life expectancy.
+However, this sit-to-stand test also indicates that there are other factors involved in life expectancy, including:

 This test measures core strength, leg strength, and balance.

-According to the Centers for Disease Control and Prevention, or CDC, falling due to is the leading cause of injury-related deaths for adults 65 and older.
-Adults with a higher on the “sitting-rising” test are less likely to fall because they have strength and flexibility.
+According to the Centers for Disease Control and Prevention, or CDC, falling due to loss of balance is the leading cause of injury-related deaths for adults 65 and older.
+Adults with a higher final score on the “sitting-rising” test are less likely to fall because they have strength and flexibility.

-However, what if you can’t sit and without support?
+However, what if you can’t sit and get up without support?
 Does this mean that you're doomed to die early and must get your affairs in order?
 Not necessarily.

-Your clothes may affect your ability to complete this , and you are more likely to struggle if you're not wearing .
+Your clothes may affect your ability to complete this sit-to-stand test, and you are more likely to struggle if you're not wearing comfortable clothes.

-Several other variables determine your overall health and than this test focuses on.
+Several other variables determine your overall health and life expectancy than this test focuses on.